-Healthcare administration represents one of the largest and most essential components of the healthcare industry.
-With the healthcare industry now representing about 18 percent of the total US GDP (2014), skilled administrators are needed now more than ever to ensure the efficient and coordinated delivery of health services, and the effective management of hospitals and other healthcare facilities.
-In addition to working for hospitals and clinics, healthcare administrators are also often found working for consulting firms, bio-pharmaceutical companies and insurance companies.
+Healthcare administration represents an essential component of the healthcare industry, ensuring the efficient and coordinated delivery of health services, and the effective management of hospitals and other healthcare facilities.
+In addition to working for hospitals and clinics, healthcare administrators are also often found working for consulting firms, bio-pharmaceutical companies and insurance companies.<!- mfunc search_btn -> <!- /mfunc search_btn ->

-Healthcare administration jobs are interdisciplinary in nature, requiring experiential knowledge of the healthcare industry and a level of business acumen sufficient to manage the extraordinarily complex world of contemporary healthcare systems—a level of knowledge that can best be gained by earning a master’s degree in healthcare administration.
+Healthcare administration jobs are interdisciplinary in nature, requiring experiential knowledge of the healthcare industry and a level of business acumen sufficient to manage the extraordinarily complex world of contemporary healthcare systems.
+With the right experience to back it up, those skills can be further developed with a bachelor’s or master’s degree in healthcare administration.<!- mfunc feat_school ->

 Admission Requirements and Program Selection Factors